 Number list each feature with what they are/do/perform

 #1 High Torque Cleaning Head

-	New to the Dyson V11, we have the high torque cleaning head.
-It’s the main floorhead and features both soft and hard bristles that are effective yet gentle on hard floors and carpet alike.
+New to the Dyson v11 absolute, we have the high torque cleaning head.
+It’s the main floorhead and features both soft roller and hard bristles that are effective yet gentle on hard floors and carpet alike.
 It comes with a slider on the front of the brush, and this can be slid open or closed.

 When closed, it has more suction and sticks close to the floor, and when it is open it is able to collect larger pieces of debris from hard floors.
 It can automatically adjust depending on the floor type you are cleaning.
 This is exclusive to the Dyson V11 Absolute and not available on the Animal model.